aws-samples/alb-sso-mwaa/README.md

 ## User perspective

-The user perspective is useful for understanding how to access a target MWAA Environment assuming a specific Airflow RBAC role.
+The user perspective is useful for understanding how to access a targe Amazon MWAA Environment assuming a specific Airflow RBAC role.

-### MWAA Airflow console login and logout
+### Amazon MWAA Airflow console login and logout

-For `login` into Apache Airflow console in the target MWAA Environment assuming a specific Apache Airflow RBAC role, we use following URL:
+For `login` into Apache Airflow console in the target Amazon MWAA Environment assuming a specific Apache Airflow RBAC role, we use following URL:

 ```
 https://FQDN/aws_mwaa/aws-console-sso?mwaa_env=<MWAA-Environment-Name>&rbac_role=<Rbac-role-name>